UM-Bridge/benchmarks/models/dealii-laplace/README.md

 ## Overview

+This model implements the benchmark described in [this preprint](https://arxiv.org/abs/2102.07263), currently accepted for publication in SIAM Review.
+This benchmark implements an inverse problem where one tries to infer the stiffness properties of a membrane -- that is, the coefficient `a(x)` in the equation `-div [ a(x) grad u(x) ] = f(x)` -- from measurements of the displacement `u(x)`.

-This model implements the benchmark described in [this preprint](https://arxiv.org/abs/2102.07263).
-In it, the 64 inputs correspond to an 8x8 grid of stiffness values of a membrane, which deforms under a (known) form, and the 169 outputs correspond to the values of the resulting deformation at a 13x13 grid of points.
+In the concrete case considered by the benchmark, the 64 inputs correspond to an 8x8 grid of stiffness values of the membrane (i.e., the coefficient `a(x)` is discretized on an 8x8 grid of piecewise constant values).
+The membrane deforms under a (known) form, and the 169 outputs correspond to the values of the resulting deformation at a 13x13 grid of points.

 The complete benchmark compares these 169 outputs with actual